Molly Applebaum

 Molly Applebaum (born Melania Weissenberg, October 27, 1930) is a Polish-Canadian Holocaust survivor and diarist.
 Scholars describe how her diary addressed aspects of surviving the Holocaust that usually went unaddressed.

-According to Sara R. Horowitz, a Holocaust scholar, Applebaum wrote a memoir, in 1998, and published an updated version when the wartime diary she maintained as a girl was returned to her around 2015.
+According to Sara R. Horowitz, a Holocaust scholar, Applebaum wrote a memoir in 1998 and published an updated version when the wartime diary she maintained as a girl was returned to her around 2015.
 This provided scholars a rare opportunity to compare her recollection of events with her description of events recorded as they occurred.

-After Applebaum's mother heard rumors of conditions for Jewish people in the Nazi concentration camps she negotiated arrangements with a farmer, named Victor Wójcjk, to hide her family on his farm.
-Initially the farmer hid her mother, Applebaum, her step-father, her little brother, and a cousin, Helen.
-However, her stepfather was not able to endure the conditions hiding on the farm, and returned to the ghetto.
-Her mother and little brother also returned to the ghetto, when he could not understand why he should not slip out of their hiding place and play with the farmer's children, and her mother realized his playfulness was putting all four of them at risk.
-Neither her mother, step-father, or little brother, survived the war.
+After Applebaum's mother heard rumors of conditions for Jewish people in the Nazi concentration camps, she negotiated arrangements with a farmer, named Victor Wójcjk, to hide her family on his farm.
+Initially, the farmer hid her mother, Applebaum, her stepfather, her little brother, and a cousin, Helen.
+However, her stepfather was not able to endure the conditions of hiding on the farm and returned to the ghetto.
+Her mother and little brother also returned to the ghetto, although he could not understand why he should not slip out of their hiding place and play with the farmer's children, and her mother realized his playfulness was putting all four of them at risk.
+Neither her mother, stepfather, or little brother survived the war.

 Applebaum and her cousin Helen hid in an underground chamber hardly larger than a coffin, for years.
 It was large enough for the two girls to lie side-by-side, but not tall enough for them to sit up.

 Applebaum and her cousin depended on the farmer for all their needs, and she describes how they would grow faint after days of not being brought any food.